jcollard/ChessAppDevlog/README.md

 It really is a tough skill to learn and apply but you can end up with something that is much more maintainable without the need to start over from scratch.

-The main goal here was to create a program that could be unit tested.
-So, I guess the next step would be to write some unit tests.
+The main goal here was to create a program that could be unit tested and it should be noted here that there are MANY more methods than the original project.
+However, each method is much smaller and (hopefully) easier to understand.
+These are the "units" that can now be tested.

+So...
+I guess the next step would be to write a test suite of unit tests.
+But, I'll leave that for another time.

 I hope someone gets some use out of this.